-Given an emphasis on the use of technology in education, a technology cohort of teachers will receive professional development in the area of technology, as evidenced by a 1.2 point increase on the STaR profile question pertaining to 'Professional Development'.
+Given an emphasis on the use of technology in education, a technology cohort of teachers will receive professional development in the area of technology.
+The knowledge will be applied in thier daily classrooms developing a paperless curriculum as evidenced by the utilization of computers by their students.